Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 In conceptual terms, the trigger-on event is the mechanism you use to define the specific situations in which you would consider trading with the corresponding strategy.
 Think of the trigger-on event as the definition of the scenario in which the trading idea behind the strategy should be carefully considered.

-Once a strategy is triggered-on, the system starts evaluating the take postion event.
-In conceptual terms, it means that the system has been alerted that the trading idea behind the corresponding trading strategy has produced a signal, and that it should carefully monitor the market for the opportunity of taking a position.
+Once a strategy is triggered-on, the system starts evaluating the take position event.
+In conceptual terms, it means that the system has been alerted that the trading idea behind the corresponding trading strategy has produced a signal and that it should carefully monitor the market for the opportunity of taking a position.

 ### Adding a Trigger-On Event